mattfishburn/fastq/README.md

 countFromKmer, and about another quarter is  inserting it if it does not.
-The next optimization I would take is to modify the value allocator for unordered_map to return zero, and just use ++countFromKmer[sub] instead of checking if the key exists along with inserting it if it doesn't.
+The next optimization I would take is to modify the value allocator for unordered_map to return zero, and just use ++countFromKmer[sub] instead of checking if the key exists along with inserting it if it doesn't (lines 80 - 86).
 This would save a hash and a lookup.
 After that, I would probably multithread the problem using a dataflow model with a single producer consumer.
 Another performance enhancement would be to improve the substring pulls.